jseguillon/kubevirt-capi-easy/Readme.md

   - Extensions: add any you want
   - Customization: leave as is

-You'll get some links and one of them is the link to a raw.xyz image (the one ending with openstack-amd64.raw.xz).
-Copy this link and remind it for later use.
+You will get some links and one of them is the link to a raw.xyz image (the one ending with openstack-amd64.raw.xz).
+Copy this link and save it for later use.

 ## Create cluster

 Creating a cluster with Cluster API is very easy.
-It uses a template mechanism with a few variables replacements.
+It uses a template mechanism with a few variable replacements.

 First let's export the variables that will be injected in the template.
-Every var can be tuned (please notice only the image variable is not preset and you MUST provide one):
+Each variable can be customized (please note that only the image variable is not preset, and you MUST provide it):
 ```shell
 export INSTANCE_PREFERENCE=talos
 export INSTANCE_TYPE=o1.xlarge # see kubectl get VirtualMachineClusterInstancetype for more instance_types